rohitgeddam/FindMyRoomie/README.md

     "python.linting.enabled": true
 }
 ```

 ### Pre Commit Hooks for Black Code formatting and Flake8 Linting
 * run  `pre-commit install`
 * Now everytime you commit, Black and Flake8 will run automatically and will not allow you to push if the code standards are not met.
 <img width="694" alt="Screenshot 2022-10-07 at 11 35 40 AM" src="https://user-images.githubusercontent.com/48797475/194592802-e7d7c951-9694-4260-b537-fc017a5fd06c.png">

+### CodeQL

+"CodeQL.yml" performs automated security checks on the codebase and scans it for any vulnerabilities and bugs.
+For more information about CodeQL, please provide visit this [link](https://codeql.github.com/docs/codeql-overview/about-codeql/)

 ## Privacy Notice

 #### 1. What personal details of yours would you be sharing with us and why?